wp-plugins/the-welcomizer/readme.txt

 Do you really like this plugin? --> [Share it on Facebook!](http://www.facebook.com/share.php?u=http%3A%2F%2Fwordpress.org%2Fextend%2Fplugins%2Fthe-welcomizer%2F)

-Have you done something cool with The Welcomizer and would like to share it with the World?
+Have you done something cool with The Welcomizer and would like to share it with others?

 Send me your link at `wordpress [at] sebastien-laframboise [dot] com` and I will add it right here for all to see: